The Friar's Tale: Plot summary

 On the way to extort money from a widow, the Summoner encounters a yeoman who is dressed in Lincoln green, a costume worn by outlaws and poachers.
 The two men swear brotherhood to each other and exchange the secrets of their respective trades, the Summoner recounting his various sins in a boastful manner.
 The yeoman reveals that he is actually a demon, to which the Summoner expresses minimal surprise—he enquires as to various aspects of hell and the forms that demons take.
 Each makes a vow with the other to take whatever is offered to them and share it between them.

 During their travels, they come upon a carter whose horses have become temporarily stuck.
 Frustrated, he says that the devil may take them.
 Hearing this, the Summoner asks the demon why he isn't holding him to his word and seizing the horses; he replies that the man does not truly mean what he says—that it is not his "entente" (intent)—and therefore he cannot take them.

 They proceed to the house of the widow.
 The Summoner claims he will do better than the demon and fabricates a court summons in order that the widow will have to bribe him to dismiss the case.
-He also demands she give him a new pan in payment for an old debt, falsely claiming he paid a fine to get her off a charge of adultery.
+He also demands she gives him a new pan in payment for an old debt, falsely claiming he paid a fine to get her off a charge of adultery.
 Incensed, the old woman damns the summoner to hell unless he repents of his false charges; the devil confirms her "entente"; as the Summoner does not have any inclination to repent, the demon takes his body and soul—as well as the frying pan—to hell.